-The procedure that we have developed is intended to provide a general method to invert surface wave dispersion and receiver functions jointly over large areas.
+The procedure that we have developed is intended to provide a practical method to invert surface wave dispersion and receiver functions jointly over large areas.
 As it currently exists, the method can be applied fruitfully across large arrays that have been developed around the globe.
 This includes all of the USArray in the US, as well as the Chinese Earthquake Array, the Virtual European Seismic Network, various PASSCAL experiments around the world, and F-net in Japan.
-However, the method also serves as a framework for future enhancement and improvements.
+However, the method also serves as a framework for future enhancements and improvements.
 In this regard we highlight four known limitations with the method as it is currently effected that may call for modification.
 A fifth limitation is discussed in section 8.1 regarding a variable Vp/Vs ratio.

 First, the parameterization that we have defined is applied rigidly in the inversion.
 The algorithm has not been designed to sense misfit to the data and to adapt the parameterization accordingly, although other recent joint inversion algorithms include this feature (e.g., Bodin et al., 2011).
-For instance, in the inversion at R11A (Fig. 15), a mid-crustal discontinuity was not introduced automatically to fit the negative arrival at 2 sec on the receiver function, although it has a large uncertainty compared with the amplitude itself.
+For instance, in the inversion at station R11A (Fig. 13), a mid-crustal discontinuity was not introduced automatically to fit the negative arrival at ~1 sec on the receiver function.
 An adaptive parameterization would help the algorithm fit aspects of the data that are currently being ignored, but introducing more structure would increase uncertainties and may lead to over-interpretation of the data.

-Second, the travel time variation of P-to-S conversions due to dipping interfaces (notably on the Moho) is not fit in our inversion and is removed in the harmonic stripping algorithm to estimate the receiver function that we use in the joint inversion, $A_0(t)$.
+Second, the travel time variation of P-to-S conversions due to dipping interfaces (notably on the Moho) is not fit in our inversion and is removed in the harmonic stripping algorithm to estimate the azimuthally independent receiver function that we use in the joint inversion, $A_0(t)$.
 Not modeling the delay time variation explicitly means that the amplitude of P-to-S conversions will be underestimated if the variation is significant (i.e., ≥ 0.5 sec).
 The delay time variation does appear in the $A_1(t)$ and $A_2(t)$ components of the receiver function that are estimated in the harmonic stripping algorithm but which are not used in the inversion.
-Optimization of the algorithm would employ information that exists in these two components to correct for the underestimation of the amplitude of the phase conversions from dipping interfaces.
-In principle, this information as well as transverse component receiver function amplitudes and delay time variations could also be used to estimate the dip on the interfaces, but this information would probably have to be interpreted independently from surface wave data because the sensitivity of surface wave phase velocities to local slopes in structure is more complicated.
+Optimally, the algorithm would employ information that exists in these two components to correct for the underestimation of the amplitude of the phase conversions from dipping interfaces.
+In principle, this information as well as transverse component receiver function amplitudes and delay time variations could also be used to estimate the dip on the interfaces, but this information would probably have to be interpreted independently from surface wave data.